ant-media/Ant-Media-Server/README.md

 #### ⭐️ Community Edition

 The Community Edition is a free, open-source version of Ant Media Server.
-It provides basic live streaming functionality with adaptive bitrate, transcoding, and  support for WebRTC, RTMP, RTSP ingest and MP4, HLS playback support.
+It provides basic live streaming functionality with adaptive bitrate, transcoding, and support for WebRTC, RTMP, RTSP ingest, MP4 and HLS playback support.
 Additionally, it offers recording and playback of live streams, simulcasting, and RESTful APIs for controlling and monitoring the server.

 #### ✨ Enterprise Edition